London Waterloo Station Facts You Probably Didn’t Know

 If you’re anything like us, you probably won’t be able to read the word ‘Waterloo’ without hearing those upbeat opening bars of ABBA’s famous track playing in your head.
 The hit Eurovision song led to a knockout second album, and it wasn’t long before the name was known all around the world.

-After the success of their track, ABBA took part in an iconic photoshoot at Waterloo station – which many visitors have attempted to recreate over the years.
+After the success of their track, ABBA took part in an iconic photoshoot at Waterloo station, a moment that many visitors have since tried to recreate.

 Classically British, Waterloo station is the perfect setting for the film adaption of ‘The Railway Children’.
 After being publicised in 1906, the popular book was later made into a movie in 1970, before it was reproduced later in 2011.
 It was during the most recent production that Waterloo was used as a filming spot.